swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 > It abuses the DCOM activation service and trigger an NTLM authentication of the user currently logged on in the target machine

-Requirement:
+Requirements:

-* a shell in session 0 (e.g. WinRm shell or SSH shell)
+- a shell in session 0 (e.g. WinRm shell or SSH shell)
-* a privileged user is logged on in the session 1 (e.g. a Domain Admin user)
+- a privileged user is logged on in the session 1 (e.g. a Domain Admin user)

 ```powershell
 # https://github.com/antonioCoco/RemotePotato0/